 Protein shakes contain a mixture of water, milk, and powder mixed with vitamins and minerals.
 All are designed to promote muscle growth to boost your metabolism.
-These beverages have long been used by bodybuilders after they exercise as well as fitness enthusiasts during competitions to build lean muscle mass.
-Recently, more people are opting to go on a protein shake diet.
+Bodybuilders have long used these beverages after they exercise and fitness enthusiasts during competitions to build lean muscle mass.
+Recently, more people are opting to drink protein shakes on a regular basis.
 This is due to the perception that this type of meal replacement can lead to rapid weight loss, allowing people to achieve their desired figure within a short period.
 But what are the facts behind these claims?
 Is it true or just yet another fad diet that will only offer short-term results?

 How Does The Protein Shake Diet Work?